ayoungprogrammer/CSHandbook/README.md

 ## Introduction

-The CS Handbook is a online reference guide written by me (Michael Young) and Simon Huang (simonhuang989).
-We hope that we can share our expertise in algorithms and data structures.
+The CS Handbook is a online reference guide for learning algorithms and data structures in a way that could be understood without a strong math background.

 ## Home page